 Should you use purple shampoo on dry hair?
-Many people are saying yes but we’re not so sure you should!
+Many people are saying yes but here’s a little secret – no, you shouldn’t!

 Anyone with blonde hair knows how hard it can be to keep your hair a perfect blonde that’s not brassy.
-You leave the salon with gorgeous cool, ashy blonde only to realize it’s looking a bit more yellow and brassy just a few weeks later.
+You leave the salon with gorgeous cool blonde only to realize it’s looking a bit more yellow and brassy just a few weeks later.

 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.
 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program.
 Thanks so much for supporting me and this blog!

 Can you use purple shampoo on dry hair?